 The concept of a retail warehousing comes from the continued decline of available warehouse space in the United States.
 According to the Wall Street Journal, retailers throughout the country are experiencing a shortage of available warehouse capacity.
 The effects of less warehouse capacity causes a lot of issues for retailers, from an inability to meet ecommerce demand to longer delays in order fulfillment.
-Despite that, a new trend is occurring as developers across the country are focusing on retail-to-warehouse conversions, and supply chain leaders need to understand what a retail warehouse is and how it can impact profitability and productivity.
+Your order fulfillment process is the foundation.
+Things are changing though, a new trend is occurring as developers across the country are focusing on retail-to-warehouse conversions, and supply chain leaders need to understand what a retail warehouse is and how it can impact profitability and productivity.

 Less Warehouse Space Is A Major Problem